-- 4.1.
-Mercy Corps ensures compliance with this policy through appropriate processes and procedures designed to ensure to the extent possible that: - 4.1.1.
-All potential new Team Members undergo screening designed to ensure that they have not previously engaged in sexual exploitation, assault, or harassment; - 4.1.2.
-All Team Members are informed and trained on this policy via code of conduct training and all Team Members certify that they have understood this policy and agree to abide by it; - 4.1.3.
-Where appropriate and when in direct contact with Team Members, consultants, experts, contractors, agents, donor and government representatives, Partners and Visitors (including journalists and researchers) are informed of the requirements under this Policy; - 4.1.4.
-All Mercy Corps offices display awareness posters on this policy, including all available reporting mechanisms, translated into the primary language of the office and in conspicuous locations where all Team Members and visitors will see them; - 4.1.5.
-Security plans and measures take into account the risk of sexual misconduct by and against Team Members and Visitors and put into place reasonable mitigation measures to fit the circumstances;
+Mercy Corps ensures compliance with this policy through appropriate processes and procedures designed to ensure to the extent possible that:

+- 4.1 All potential new Team Members undergo screening designed to ensure that they have not previously engaged in sexual exploitation, assault, or harassment; - 4.2 All Team Members are informed and trained on this policy via code of conduct training and all Team Members certify that they have understood this policy and agree to abide by it;

-- 4.1.6.
-Each country office has a designated focal point who can act as a local resource for team members or visitors who wish to report or discuss sexual misconduct; - 4.1.7.
-Focal points, supervisors, and senior leadership receive appropriate training on how to identify and appropriately respond to potential sexual misconduct; - 4.1.8.
-Anyone can anonymously (if they choose) report all forms of sexual assault and harassment to focal points or Mercy Corps' integrity hotline; - 4.1.9.
-Human Resources representatives, supervisors, focal points, and leaders who receive allegations or complaints of violation of this policy must immediately report them to the Ethics Team via the integrity hotline mercycorps.org/integrityhotline (see the Ethics Complaint and Whistleblower Policy and related guidance); - 4.1.10.
-All reports are confidentially, independently, fairly, timely and thoroughly investigated in a manner that ensures, to the extent possible, protection of the survivor (see the Ethics Complaint and Whistleblower Policy); - 4.1.11.
-Team Members, Partners and/or Visitors declared ineligible for rehire due to sexual misconduct will be prevented from any further opportunity with Mercy Corps, whether as an employee, consultant or contractor and, when asked for a reference, Mercy Corps will indicate that the individual is ineligible for rehire; - 4.1.12.
-All reports are disclosed to donors and regulators as and when the donor or regulator requires.
-If reports include allegations of criminal misconduct, they are also disclosed to law enforcement (subject to the need to ensure the safety, wishes and well-being of survivors) (see the Ethics Complaint and Whistleblower Policy and related guidance); and - 4.1.13.
-Mercy Corps' Board Joint Ethics and Safeguarding Committee is informed (in a manner consistent with Mercy Corps' commitment to confidentiality) of all reports and investigations of sexual harassment or assault at or around its regularly scheduled meetings and provided with whatever additional information necessary to allow it to conduct its oversight duties (see the Ethics Complaint and Whistleblower Policy and related guidance).
+- 4.3 Where appropriate and when in direct contact with Team Members, consultants, experts, contractors, agents, donor and government representatives and Visitors (including journalists and researchers) are informed of the requirements under this Policy; - 4.4 All Mercy Corps offices display awareness posters on this policy, including all available reporting mechanisms, translated into the primary language of the office and in conspicuous locations where all Team Members and visitors will see them; - 4.5 Security plans and measures take into account the risk of sexual misconduct by and against Team Members and Visitors and put into place reasonable mitigation measures to fit the circumstances; - 4.6 Each country office has a designated focal point who can act as a local resource for team members or visitors who wish to report or discuss sexual misconduct; - 4.7 Focal points, supervisors, and senior leadership receive appropriate training in how to identify and appropriately respond to potential sexual misconduct; - 4.8 Anyone can anonymously (if they choose) report all forms of sexual assault and harassment to focal point or Mercy Corps integrity hotline; - 4.9 Human Resources representatives, supervisors focal points, and leaders who receive allegations or complaints of violation of this policy must immediately report them to the Ethics Team via the integrity hotline (see the Ethics Complaint and Whistleblower Policy and related guidance [hyperlink and link to hotline landing page]); - 4.10 All reports are confidentially, independently, fairly, timely and thoroughly investigated in a manner that ensures, to the extent possible, protection of the survivor (see the Ethics Complaint and Whistleblowing Policy [hyperlink]); - 4.11 Team Members and/or Visitors declared ineligible for rehire due to sexual misconduct will be prevented from any further opportunity with Mercy Corps, whether as an employee, consultant or contractor and, when asked for a reference, Mercy Corps will indicate that the individual is ineligible for rehire; - 4.12 All reports are disclosed to donors and regulators as and when the donor or regulator requires.
+If reports include allegations of criminal misconduct, they are also disclosed to law enforcement (subject to the need to ensure the safety and well-being of survivors) (see the Ethics Complaint and Whistleblower Policy and related guidance [hyperlink]); and - 4.13 Mercy Corps Joint Board Audit and Risk Committee is informed (in a manner consistent with Mercy Corps commitment to confidentiality) of all reports and investigations of sexual harassment or assault at or around its regularly scheduled meetings and provided with whatever additional information necessary to allow it to conduct its oversight duties (see the Ethics Complaint and Whistleblower Policy and related guidance [hyperlink]).

-5. Roles and Responsibilities
+5. Policy Administration and Responsibilities